 Find local representatives of faith communities, places of worship and on-campus facilities for matters of faith.

 See all the latest events for staff and students organised or promoted by the Chaplaincy team.

 A chaplain is a person appointed by a religious group to support the students and staff of the University.
 Each Chaplain is appointed with the approval of the Vice-Chancellor, and is dedicated to working in a context of respect for all religions and expressions of faith.
 We are part of the broader support network at the Uni, and available for online or phone conversations right now if you need to talk.

 How could a chaplain help you?

-- Spaces for discussions on faith and meaning
+- Questions about faith and meaning

-- Support groups for grief and loss
+- Finding support for grief and loss

 - Student groups you can join